 A yearlong course designed to teach the advanced dance student how to be a better performer, and how to view dance (both live performances and via videos) from a critical perspective.
 Students must have a solid technical background and experience with Ballet, Modern and Jazz.
 Participation in the annual SMCHS Christmas Production and the SMCHS Dance Concert are also required.
 In addition to on-campus performances, these students represent SMCHS at competitive dance team competitions during the winter/early spring.
 The SMCHS Dance Team is a competitive performance group consisting of well trained, experienced performers who love to dance.
 An academic program within the Performing Arts Department, the dancers receive academic credit that is UC approved for their class work, as well as PE Credit for 8th period rehearsals.

-Arielle Kalina (Director) began her dance training at the age of 6.
-She studied jazz, lyrical, tap, ballet, and hip hop at many studios in Southern California.
-Arielle continued her training, earning her BA in Dance at California State University, Long Beach where she studied jazz, ballet, and modern.
+Arielle Kalina (Director) Arielle began her dance training at the age of 6 at a local studio.
+Throughout her dance career, she has studied in the styles of jazz, lyrical, tap, ballet, and hip hop.
+Arielle earned her BA in Dance at California State University, Long Beach where she studied jazz, ballet, and modern under various professional dancers and choreographers.
 Arielle performed, as well as choreographed, for various shows while studying at CSULB.
-She also performed and competed with the nationally ranked Long Beach State Dance Team for three years, as well as performing with the Black Eyed Peas at the 2010 Kids Choice Awards.
-Arielle was also a member of the Pace Elite International Competition Team, with whom she is a two time Dance World Champion.
-Arielle looks forward to pursuing her dance career while sharing her passion for dance with her students.
+She also performed and competed with the nationally ranked Long Beach State Dance Team for three years.
+In 2010 Arielle was selected to perform with the Black Eyed Peas at the Kids Choice Awards.
+After graduating, Arielle was a member of the Pace Elite International Competition Team, with whom she is a two time Dance World Champion.
+Before teaching at SM, Arielle taught and choreographed for numerous dance studios and high schools in Southern California.
+She has also judged for multiple dance competitions both nationally and internationally.
+Arielle looks forward to sharing her passion and love for dance with her students daily.
+It is important to her to not only teach her students the art form, but to help them grow into hard working, independent, and creative adults.

 Although there are no specific requirements, most dancers are expected to be at an intermediate/advanced technical level.
 Dancers will be asked to perform turns, leg extensions, and various leaps.
 The judges are also looking for their individual style and performance through the contemporary combination they will learn.